winterqq/pls-donate-utils/README.md

 2. Go to the [Roblox website](https://www.roblox.com) and login if needed
 3. Activate the EditThisCookie extension
 4. Find **.ROBLOSECURITY** and copy its value
-5. Run `start.bat` and select token management then select add
+5. Run `run.bat` and select token management then select add
 6. Paste your token with quotation marks around it (" ")